Ukrainian Nationals Working in Poland: The Employer Obligation Most Companies Get Wrong

 Missing the 7-day ZUS window.
 The notification covers work authorisation.
 ZUS covers social insurance and NFZ.
 They are separate obligations with separate deadlines.

 Not monitoring temporary protection expiry.
 Status expiry means simultaneous loss of residence and work authorisation.
-Plan the standard permit transition at least 6 months before expiry.
+Plan the standard permit transition at least a processing period before expiry.

 Assuming the notification applies to all Ukrainian nationals.
 Only those with valid temporary protection status.
 Ukrainian nationals without it require standard work authorisation.